anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Registrar-Voucher-Request is a request signed by the Registrar, on it's way to the MASA.
 It will contain the PVR sent by the pledge.

+This document includes many examples that would contain many long sequences of base64 encoded objects with no content directly comprehendable to a human reader.
+In order to keep them readable the examples use the token "base64encodedvalue==" whenever such a thing occurs.
+This token is in fact valid base64.
+The full examples are in appendix.

 # Scope of Solution